World Trade Organization: 2020 Director-General selection

 In May 2020, Director-General Roberto Azevedo announced that he would step down on 31 August 2020.
 As of October 2020, a nomination and selection process is currently under way with eight candidates and the final selection is expected on 7 November 2020 with the consensus of 164 member countries.
 A strong consensus had formed around the candidacy of Ngozi Okonjo-Iweala but on 28 October it emerged that the US representative was opposed to her appointment.

 WTO members made history on 15 February 2021 when the General Council agreed by consensus to select Ngozi Okonjo-Iweala of Nigeria as the organization's seventh Director-General.

-Okonjo-Iweala will became the first woman and the first African to be chosen as Director-General.
-Her term, renewable, will expire on 31 August 2025.
+Okonjo-Iweala became the first woman and the first African to be chosen as Director-General.

 Budget

 The WTO derives most of the income for its annual budget from contributions by its Members.
 These are established according to a formula based on their share of international trade.